-A call tracking tool like CallRail assigns unique phone numbers to your ad campaigns, allowing you to track the source of the call and measure the ROI of each campaign.
-Additionally, CallRail tracks form submissions on your website, giving you valuable information about your website's performance and user behavior.
-By integrating with other marketing tools, CallRail provides a holistic picture of your marketing efforts, enabling you to make data-driven decisions.
+A call tracking tool like CallRail assigns unique phone numbers to your ad campaigns, allowing you to identify which channels bring in the most leads.
+It also tracks form submissions on your website and integrates with other marketing tools to provide a complete picture of your marketing performance.

 2. Make your website a lead-generation tool